CypherTroopers/colossusx2/SPEC.md

 **Parameters**
 - Partitions: **16 × 5 GB** in the 80 GB strict profile
-- Ownership: **Per CU / SM cluster**
+- Ownership: **Per CU / SM cluster or equivalent GPU execution cluster**
 - Rebalance Trigger: **Thermal + Power telemetry**
-- Cache Strategy: **L2 locality-aware**
+- Cache Strategy: **Locality-aware scheduling**

 **Properties**
 - In the strict profile, the 80 GB DAG is partitioned into sixteen 5 GB regions.
-- Each CU / SM cluster is intended to primarily operate on an assigned region.
+- Each GPU execution cluster is intended to primarily operate on an assigned region.
 - Work can be dynamically rebalanced according to thermal and power telemetry.
 - The scheduler should prefer locality where possible.